HeidelTime/heideltime/doc/readme.txt

   A Baseline Temporal Tagger for All Languages.
   In EMNLP: Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing.
 Pages 541-547, Lisbon, Portugal, September 17-21, 2015.
 ACL.

+Starting with version 2.2, HeidelTime (UIMA version) can be used for temponym tagging.
+If you use HeidelTime as a temponym tagger, please cite the following paper:
+  Erdal Kuzey, Jannik Strötgen, Vinay Setty, and Gerhard Weikum:
+  Temponym Tagging: Temporal Scopes for Textual Phrases.
+  In TempWeb: Proceedings of the 6th Temporal Web Analytics Workshop.
+Pages 841-842, Montreal, Canada, April 12, 2016.
+ACM.

 ###################
 # 2. Introduction #